 Many parents become concerned about infant oral care once the first tooth erupts.
 But think of all the objects your infant investigates and puts in their mouth on a daily basis.
 You can establish a regimen of infant oral care early on, even before that first tooth sprouts.
 Choosing an infant toothbrush makes it easy to practice good oral care from the start.

 Choosing An Infant Toothbrush

-- Opt for a brush that fits comfortably in your child's mouth.
-Infant and toddler toothbrushes should usually have a smaller, slightly rounder head.
+• Choose the right size for your child.
+Select a toothbrush that fits comfortably in your child's mouth.
+Infant and toddler toothbrushes usually have smaller, slightly rounder heads.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.